Per J. Jordal

 Per Johannessønn Jordal (born 20 July 1967) is a Norwegian jurist and politician for the Centre Party.
 He graduated from the University of Bergen as cand.jur. in 1993.
 He has worked as a lawyer, acting presiding judge in Gulating, and as a judge in Nordhordland District Court.

 Jordal was secretary of the Centre Party in 1993 and a member of its central committee from 2003.
-He was a deputy member of Os municipal council.
+He was a deputy member of the municipal council of Os Municipality.
 In March 2008 he was appointed State Secretary in the Office of the Prime Minister.